maexx393/notificare-push-lib-android/README.md

         <receiver android:name="com.mycompany.myproject.receivers.IntentReceiver" />

-Where com.mycompany.myproject is of course the namespace of your app
+Where `com.mycompany.myproject` is of course the namespace of your app

+Then, add your keys and secrets to your app in the `notificareconfig.properties` file in your `assets` folder:

+	developmentApplicationKey = xxx
+	developmentApplicationSecret = xxx
+	productionApplicationKey = xxx
+	productionApplicationSecret = xxx
+	gcmSender = 123456789
+	production = false

+You can get your keys / secrets from the Notificare Dashboard, the GCM sender key is the Project Number that was generated in your Google API Console when you added the project there.

 ## Handling registrations and push notifications